CJBR-97/JobScraPy/docs/README.md

 * Add documentation for core functions here
 * Add docstrings to the functions to make them more user-friendly
 * Optimize for an official release
+* Allow for user customization of dicts and fine-tuned input on the populate() function